Family Planning Faculty & Staff

 Corinne Montgomery – Clinical Research Coordinator

-Corinne Siese has been working to improve women’s reproductive health for the last decade and has advanced experience coordinating abortion care for women in California.
+Corinne Montgomery has been working to improve women’s reproductive health for the last decade and has advanced experience coordinating abortion care for women in California.
 She received her BA in Social Science from California State University-Chico.
-Corinne coordinates multiple studies within the Family Planning Division, including a clinical trial testing a levonorgestrel-releasing intrauterine system for long-term, reversible contraception (IUD) and a study researching cervical preparation for second trimester abortion.
+Corinne coordinates multiple studies within the Family Planning Division and is the Ryan Program Coordinator.